SymfonyCasts/api-platform/sfcasts/ep1-basics/operations.md

 `"get"` and `"post"` inside.
 Then `itemOperations` with `{"get", "put", "delete"}`.

 ***TIP
-Starting in ApiPlatform 2.5, there is also a `patch` operations.
+Starting in ApiPlatform 2.5, there is also a `patch` operation.
 It works like the `put` operation and is recommended over `put` when you only want to change some fields (which is most of the time).
 To allow the `patch` operation, add this config: